 You may have heard before that it takes a thousand bad drawings to get to those good drawings.
 The same goes for animation.
 The best thing you can do is just practice.
 Practice implementing the animation principles over and over and always find ways to push yourself further.

-Don't look at those animations or those shots the experienced animators give to the new guys so they don't have to do them as boring.
+Don’t look at your first assignments as boring or assume they are the shots the experienced animators give to the new guys so they don’t have to do them.
 Approach it like it's the most important shot in the film.
-For each shot you do, the supervisors will see your eagerness and skill.
-Eventually more complex and exciting shots will be sent your way, but most likely not right off the bat.

 You also need to remember that when you start animating professionally you're not animating for yourself anymore.
 When you were learning, you were animating your own shots, your own ideas.
 As you begin working at a studio, especially in movies, you're animating for the director now.
 You're bringing their project to life and it's up to you to make their idea and vision a reality.